dapper-mapper/ua-geog330/labs/lab11/README.md

 ### Step 4.
 Sample Training and Validation Data
 Now that we have a Sentinel-2 image and a classified map of water (JRC GSW dataset) to stratify our sample, we can go ahead and sample our data.
-Copy and paste the code below into the GEE Code Editor, as always below the code you have already written, and hit **Run**.
+Copy and paste the code below into the GEE Code Editor, as always copy below the code you have already written, and hit **Run**.

 ```js
 // Create band lists that we can use to subset our data